danielraffel/RestartVMService/README.md

 ## Assumptions

-* You are using Freshping to monitor your website.
-You can sign up for a free account here: https://www.freshworks.com/website-monitoring/pingdom-alternative/
+* You are using the Google Cloud Function [httpPing](https://github.com/danielraffel/httpPing) to monitor your website.
-* You have set up a webhook integration with Freshping to notify your Google Cloud Run trigger URL when your site is up/down.
-The custom content payload should include the following key-value pair: "secret": "UNIQUE_PASSWORD"
+* [httpPing](https://github.com/danielraffel/httpPing) will notify your Google Cloud Run trigger URL when your site is up/down and has a key-value pair: "secret": "UNIQUE_PASSWORD"
 * NOTE: This is definitely not for use with anything highly sensitive unless you take additional security measures

 ## Grant Your Service Account Cloud Function Execution Privs